 This 4-year private university has a medium enrollment size and is located in a small city with an urban setting.
-International students who want to attend a large school but are afraid they will become a number should consider Syracuse because it enrolls enough students to make it a larger school but is still small enough to keep a community feel.
+International students who want to attend a large school but are afraid they will become a number should consider Syracuse, as it enrolls enough students to qualify as a larger school but is still small enough to keep a community feel.
 The programs at this prestigious school are diverse.
 Undergraduates enrolled in the college can obtain a degree in advertising, broadcasting, magazine, photography, newspaper, public relations, television, radio and film.

 Northwestern University: Medill School of Journalism, Media, Integrated Marketing Communications, IL

 Northwestern University's Medill School of Journalism, Media, Integrated Marketing Communications is also a medium-sized 4-year private college.
-Different to Syracuse, however, is the location.
-Instead of an urban setting, Northwestern is located in a small city with a suburban setting.
-International students wanting to live in a smaller community should consider Northwestern.
+Instead of an urban setting, however, Northwestern is located in a small city with a suburban setting.
+International students who want to live in a smaller community should consider Northwestern.
 The school has 38 Pulitzer Prize laureates as alumni and the opportunity to work in Chicago storefront newsrooms and from Capitol Hill.
 Northwestern University prides itself in giving students a superb liberal arts education.
 Alongside communication classes, students will be required to take 75 percent of courses outside of the Medill school as a way to “deepen their interests by taking a second major or a minor in addition to journalism.”